hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

 ancestor himself was reborn as a great paṇḍita-warrior in Jambudvipa and thus attained the realm of Kubera.”
 Lootika: “I wonder if it was her suicide note?”
-Vidrum: “That’s pretty remarkable if it was her\!
+Vidrum: “That’s pretty remarkable if it was her!
 I never heard or saw anything of her after that day.
 What English expedition was this?
 To Tibet or to Mongolia.”
 Somakhya: “No, it was the opium war in China, where she was evidently